Tigerfishing Safari - Tanzania

 Two Beds with Mosquito Netting

-Meals: All meals are prepared by their amazing camp chef.
-Kitchens are basic, with all cooking done over wood-fueled grills and ovens.
+Meals: Their amazing camp chef prepares all meals.
+The kitchens are basic, with cooking done over wood-fueled grills and ovens.
 Fresh produce is flown into camp each week with the group.
 Due to the close relationship with a nearby hunting camp, guests can enjoy fresh venison during their stay.

 Beverages: Soft drinks and bottled water are provided.
-Alcohol is limited to three beers per person per day and two bottle of wine with dinner per party of four.
+Alcohol is limited to three beers per person per day and two bottles of wine with dinner per party of four.

 Power: You will need a power plug adapter and a voltage converter.
-Detailed information is provided in our confirmation packet.
+Our confirmation packet provides detailed information.

 Covered Lounge Area at Dhala